shaiksahilrizwan/NewsCMS/README.md

 Contact me using the links provided in my  profile
 ## Acknowledgments

-The template is created by Yahoo Baba YouTube Channel
+The template of website is created by Yahoo Baba YouTube Channel